 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three aspects of a co-occurring anxiety disorder and depression.
+-Discuss three aspects regarding core dimensions of anxiety and depression.

--Explain what the cut-off age is for a high incidence of panic attacks.
+-Explain the cut-off age for a high incidence of panic attacks.

 -Explain what is often the initial symptom experienced by individuals at the onset of a panic attack.

--Explain what two subtypes of phobic conditions secondary to panic disorder have been identified by Roberts.
+-Name two subtypes of phobic conditions secondary to panic disorder.

 -Explain the behavioral characteristics of panic/agoraphobic clients.

--Explain what other psychological disorders have repeatedly shown linkages with panic attacks.
+-Explain the other psychological disorders that have repeatedly shown linkages with panic attacks.

--Explain what type of behavior can lead to the more serious type of panic disorder called agoraphobia.
+-Explain the type of behavior that can lead to the more serious type of panic disorder called agoraphobia.

--Explain what hypothesis, identified by DuPont, is proffered as a reason for addiction to alcohol and other drugs in clients experiencing panic attack.
+-Explain what hypothesis is proffered as a reason for addiction to alcohol and other drugs in clients experiencing panic attack.

--Explain the four main strands of psychological/social effects of panic disorder identified by Short.
+-Name the four main strands of psychological/social effects of panic disorder.

--Explain one of the primary causes of panic disorder identified by Beamish.
+-Name one of the primary causes of panic disorder.

--Explain what addictive behavior the author developed in order to overcome her panic of going to the office.
+-Explain the addictive behavior that the author developed in order to overcome her panic of going to the office.